Runner Jonny reviews the New York City marathon route, logistics, and overall experience. Read why he was converted from a skeptic to a fan!

 Logistics – Anything special regarding getting to/from the race, hotels around the course, registration…?

 I mentioned getting to the race above, otherwise the rest is up to you.
 We went for an AirBnb in Park Slope which gave us easy subway access to Manhattan and an easy escape after the marathon but there are plenty of good options.

 I don’t think conditions could have been better, in the 50s and overcast, made for a great day.

 Is the New York City Marathon route friendly for spectators?

 Very friendly for spectators and in many places the crowds are two or three deep.
 To see the finish line you do have to pay for tickets in the grandstand though.
 The organizers identify several key spots but really anywhere along the course is easily accessible to spectators, as you get into Manhattan it gets very busy though.
 I high-fived my wife and kids at around mile 8 as we passed through Park Slope which was great and then it was easy to find them after the race too.

 How’s the swag?

 The swag is pretty dope.
-You get a nice long sleeved New Balance shirt at bib pickup and you can buy plenty of other (heavily over-priced) goodies too.
-Post-race the poncho is unbelievably good, they also provide a bag with water, protein milk and snacks.
-The medal has some serious heft and if you visit the expo on the Monday you can get it engraved with your name and finish time.
+You get a nice long sleeved New Balance shirt at bib pickup.
+You can buy plenty of other (heavily over-priced) goodies too.
+Post-race the poncho is unbelievably good.
+They also provide a bag with water, protein milk and snacks.
+The medal has some serious heft, and if you visit the expo on the Monday you can get it engraved with your name and finish time.

-The Overall Score – how many stars do you give this race and do you recommend that others run it:
+How many stars do you give the New York City Marathon and do you recommend that others run it?

 10/10 – try to make sure you run this race!